Bristol Seed Swap went postal in 2021

 whether you would like to get involved with organising Bristol Seed Swap, or would like to be a day volunteer for the next Swap in February 2022, use this address to get in touch.

 for offers of seeds,

 enquiries about having a stall at the '22 Swap

 Contact details of our speakers if you'd like them to talk to your group

 anything and everything else

 The Po Box address is no longer valid, we only had it for the postal seed swap to deal with the large ammount of post, and to avoid putting our personal emails out online.

 If you need to post us something we will give you an address via email, thanks.

 We welcome donations, but they are entirely at your discretion and only if you can afford it.

-If you are skint volunteering with the Seed Swap is another way to 'give back'.
+If you are skint volunteering with the Seed Swap or learning how to save seeds for us is another way to 'give back'.